zachwiseit/AzureVM-ProtonVPN-Setup/README.md

 <h1>Proton VPN Setup and Application</h1>
-This tutorial will show the steps needed to create a Windows virtual machine and setup a vpn.<br />
+This tutorial will show the steps needed to setup a VPN on a Azure virtual machine.<br />